Recovery Oriented Mental Health Care

 “Treatment for Mental Health is far too important to be left solely to specialists.
 We must provide mental health treatment via whoever is available and in an inexpensive way to our communities.” –Dr Manoj Kumar, DPM, MD, FRC Psych, Founder and Clinical Director

 Watch a Message About mhat

 *SOURCE: 2007 CENSUS – AVERAGE HOUSEHOLD SIZE IN KERALA – 4.3 X 4500 PATIENTS

 MHAT is a Charitable Trust, based in Kozhikode, Kerala, India and provides good quality, comprehensive and recovery oriented mental health care to the poorest sections of the population with severe mental disorders.
 It is entirely based in the community with no provision for hospital admissions and people being selected based on a process of economic screening.
-The service is provided in collaboration with like-minded local partners which makes it possible to offer services free to the end user
+The service is provided in collaboration with like-minded local partners which makes it possible to offer services free to the end user…About Us

 A world where the community is engaged in offering high-quality, recovery-oriented, mental health care for the poorest of the poor

 To surmount the constraints of stigma, prejudice, and economic barriers to bring high-quality mental health care to the underprivileged

 CORE MISSION SERVICES

 Community Psychiatry involving recovery oriented mental health care for the poorest of the poor, free for the receiver.
 This is the raison-d’etre of MHAT.
 All other services offered by MHAT serve primarily to support this.